DDebtAtlas

 DebtAtlas has two tiers of fallback to ensure the dashboard always loads even when external APIs are unavailable.

-• If the Census state debt API (govsstatefin) is unavailable, the embedded 2021 static dataset in lib/staticData.ts is used.
+• If the Census state and local debt API (govslocalfin) is unavailable, the embedded 2021 static dataset in lib/staticData.ts is used for both layers.

-• If the Census population API (PEP) is unavailable, the embedded national population constant (334,994,000) is used and state populations fall back to the static dataset.
+• If the Census population API (ACS 1-year) is unavailable, the embedded national population constant is used and state populations fall back to the static dataset.

-• The data-source status indicators in the Dashboard controls bar (green = live, amber = static) reflect which tier is active at any given time.
+• The data-source status indicators in the Dashboard controls bar (green = live, amber = static) show which tier is active and which data year is being displayed.

 • The History page and time slider always use static embedded data — they make no external API calls.